INL Bureau · Office Profiles

 Noteworthy Highlights

-Security Facilities in the West Bank
+Security in the West Bank

 Maritime Law Enforcement & Illicit Goods Interdiction